 - help develop social and emotional skills

-- Assign specific responsibilities to each group member (individual accountability).
-Here are some topics to research:
+- Assign specific responsibilities to each group member to encourage individual accountability.
+Different group members will research:

-- Students will be assessed over their specific topic, as well as the main points of the other topics.
+- Students will be assessed on their specific topic as well as on the final group product and presentation.

-Guided reading is an instructional strategy where a teacher provides differentiated reading instruction to small groups of students who have similar reading abilities.
-During a guided reading lesson, a teacher will give students the same text, which they can read on an instructional level (with support).
-It is suggested that students be able to read the selected text with around 90% accuracy.
+Guided reading is an instructional strategy in which a teacher provides differentiated reading instruction to small groups of students who have similar reading abilities.
+During a guided reading lesson, students in the group will all be reading the same text that has been selected by the teacher.
+The selected text should be at the students’ instructional level.
+This means that students should be able to read the text with some support, or could read it independently with approximately 90% accuracy.

 While students read, the teacher will support them by prompting students to use problem-solving strategies to figure out unknown words, challenging sentence structures, and new concepts they have not been exposed to.
-The goal of guided reading is for students to become independent readers and thinkers.
+The goal of guided reading is to improve fluency and comprehension, allowing students to become more independent readers.

-Guided reading should take place daily, and each lesson should take 20-30 minutes.
+Guided reading should take place daily.
+Each lesson should take approximately 20 minutes but might be slightly shorter or longer depending on the grade level.
 Many teachers make an effort to see their lowest reading group daily.
 Teachers leading guided reading groups should:

 - work with a small group (4-5 students) with similar reading levels.

-- prompt, encourage, and affirm students while they are problem solving.
+- prompt, encourage, and affirm students while they are reading

-- engage students in meaningful discussion about the topic they are reading.
+- engage students in meaningful discussions about the topic they are reading

 Bloom’s Taxonomy was developed in an effort to give teachers a common language when discussing and exchanging instructional and assessment methods.
-Learning targets can be created from the taxonomy, but more commonly, Bloom’s Taxonomy is used to create assessments.
-Teachers should use all levels of Bloom’s Taxonomy at different points in the lesson cycle, as well as when assessing.
+Learning targets can be created from the taxonomy, but more commonly, Bloom’s taxonomy is used to create assessments.
+Teachers should use all levels of Bloom’s taxonomy at different points in the lesson and during assessment.

 Here are some examples of question stems for each cognitive level: